Double Slant Headstones For Companions and Couples

 In designing a Double Slant Memorial, not just one, but two stories must be engraved and told in stone both together and individually.
 Unlike a single slant headstone where the whole memorial art piece can be devoted to a single story, these companion double slants tell many.

-In this article, we are going to go over the basic design elements of some of the most popular and beautiful double (companion) slant memorials that we have had the pleasure of carving in stone.
+In this article, we are going to go over the basic design elements of some of the most popular and beautiful companion slant memorials that we have had the pleasure of carving in stone.

 Traditional Double Slant Headstones

-Of all of the memorial styles we offer, the overall slant memorial shape is one of the original designs used to mark any grave throughout North America.
+Of all of the memorial styles we offer, the overall slant memorial shape is one of the more original designs used to mark a grave in North America.
 A common and honorable memorial, these polished granite pieces make a wonderful tribute to any companion who has lost a loved one.

 Standing a standard height of 16 to 18 inches at the apex, a double slant headstone will get its name from the slanted front polished face.
 This polished face is the most common space on the stone to do any engraving.